 ASN Press Releases: 2021 Archives

-Latest Release: STUDY COMPARES STRATEGIES TO ELIMINATE RACE-BASED ADJUSTMENTS IN ESTIMATES OF KIDNEY FUNCTION
+Latest Release: SURVEY FINDS CONSENSUS IN TRANSPLANT COMMUNITY FOR ELIMINATING RACE-BASED ADJUSTMENTS IN ESTIMATES OF KIDNEY FUNCTION

 Subscribe to ASN Press Releases